ichaouch/rhino-pipeline/README.md

 The Krona files and installation can be found at: https://github.com/marbl/Krona

+**Filtlong**
+Filtlong is a tool that is used to filter long reads by quality.
+It can take a set of long reads and produce a smaller, better subset.
+This is done by using both read length and read identity when choosing which reads pass its filter.
+After installation of the tool executing the command:

+`filtlong --min_length 1000 --keep_percent 90 --target_bases 500000000 input.fastq.gz | gzip > output.fastq.gz`

+This allows the user to filter their file without the need for an external reference.
+The filter can be altered to each users wishes and parameters.

+The Filtlong files and istallation can be found at: https://github.com/rrwick/Filtlong

+**Seqtk**

+Seqtk is a fast tool for processing sequences in the FASTA or FASTQ format, it allows the user to trim low quality bases to create a more acurrate genome.
+Seqtk has a variatie of command to work with its users wishes and parameters.

+The Seqtk files and instillation can be found at: https://github.com/lh3/seqtk

+**CONNET**

+Connet is a tool used in order to achieve the highest accuracty from any concensus tool, the creators dicovered that the spatialrelationship of alignment pileup is crucial to hight quality concensus.
+In addition to achieving high quality consensus results, CONNET is also able to deliver phased diploid genome concensus.
+The tool uses pre made models in order to use a correction phase and a recovery phase.
+Using the command:

+`# haploid consensus
+mkdir new_experiment
+cd new_experiment
+python2 $CONNET model1 model2 raw_reads.fa draft_assembly.fa`

+The user can create an accurate concensus if they posses the correct models for the correction and recovery phase.

+The CONNET files and instillation can be found at: https://github.com/HKU-BAL/CONNET

 # Data

 Before the implementation of the Pipeline a quality check took place using the Nanoplot which visualized the data quality and created a html summary file.
 Under **NanoPlot-report.html** a statistical summary can be found where the mean read quality is available.